 The majority of the shareholder-elected members of the Board of Directors shall be independent of the Company’s management and its main business connections.
 At least two of the shareholder-elected members of the Board of Directors shall be independent of the Company’s main shareholder(s).
 Members of the management shall not be members of the Board of Directors.

-The term of office for members of the Board of Directors is two years.
+The term of office for members of the Board of Directors is one year.

 Chief Executive Officer

 The Chief Executive Officer is responsible for the day-to-day management of the Company.
 The Chief Executive Officer is responsible for ensuring that the Company's accounts are in accordance with existing Faroese legislation and regulations and other relevant laws, and that the assets of the Company are soundly managed.

 The Chief Executive Officer is appointed by the Board of Directors and reports to the Board of Directors.